GoogleCloudPlatform/community/tutorials/gsutil-compression.md

 ## Costs
-For this tutorial, you will be charged for Compute Engine Instance, Google Cloud Storage.
+For this tutorial, you will be charged for:
+  * Compute Engine Instance
+  * Google Cloud Storage.

-For Google Cloud services, check this [pricing calculator](https://cloud.google.com/products/calculator/) to get a rough estimate of the charge incurred.
+For Google Cloud services, check this [pricing calculator](https://cloud.google.com/products/calculator/) to get a rough estimate of the chargable services.

 ## Setup a Compute Engine VM instance